Skip to main content

 You must refer the application to a correctly trained caseworker or operational team leader (OTL) so they can consider the application using balance of probability and supporting documents not available guidance before they make a decision.

-If you have fraud concerns, refer to:
+If you have fraud concerns, you must refer to Additional checks before referring for investigation.

 HM Passport Office must support the customer, if the final decision is to refuse the application, using the information in the UK immigration permissions guidance.